Unity-Technologies/com.unity.probuilder/Documentation~/menu-editors.md

 ## New Shape

-Use the **Shape Tool** window to create new ProBuilder Mesh shapes, such as cylinders, arches, and stairs.
+Use the **New Shape** tool to create new ProBuilder Mesh shapes such as cylinders, arches, and stairs.

-For more information, see the [Shape Tool](shape-tool.md) window documentation.
+For more information, see the [Shape tool](shape-tool.md) documentation.

 ## Open Smoothing Editor